The life Book e course has closed but sign up below to be notified when it next goes on sale

 How long will it take?

 It depends how many areas of your life you want to look at, and what your current time restrictions and life circumstances are.
-You might get it done in one sitting (we have in the past, pre kids- ha) or do it over a period of a couple of hours at a time.
+You might get it done in one sitting (we have in the past, pre kids- ha) or do it a couple of hours at a time.
 The important thing is not to force it.
 An hour a week is probably about right but this depends on you.